nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 #### {{> anchor 'standard-amazon-s3'}} Amazon S3

-The default configuration consists on using the same S3 bucket for records than for the standard documents.
+The basic configuration consists on using the same S3 bucket for records than for the standard documents.

-In case this case, you can use the Amazon S3 addon with the [default configuration]({{page page='amazon-s3-online-storage'}}) with the Retention addon.
+In this case, you can use the Amazon S3 addon with the [default configuration]({{page page='amazon-s3-online-storage'}}) with the Retention addon.

 {{#> callout type='warning'}}
 This configuration is only compliant with the default binary manager: